-The Drug Discovery and Molecular Pharmacology A (DMPA) study section reviews applications that are concerned with the identification of novel therapeutic agents to combat bacterial, fungal, parasitic and viral (excluding HIV) infections using biochemical, pharmacological, structural, cell-based, and animal model approaches.
+The Drug Discovery and Molecular Pharmacology A (DMPA) study section reviews applications that are concerned with the identification of novel therapeutic agents to combat bacterial, fungal, parasitic and viral infections using biochemical, pharmacological, structural, cell-based, and animal model approaches.
+Emphasis is on initial discovery methods.

 Review Dates